binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

              "pre-commit": ["lint", "validate"]
           }

-      Keep in mind that pre-commit hooks can be very useful for all sorts of checking of things immediately before your code is committed.
+      Keep in mind that `pre-commit` hooks can be very useful for all sorts of checking of things immediately before your code is committed.
 For example running security tests mentioned previously with the [OWASP ZAP API](#web-applications-development-practices-security-test-driven-development).
 2. Chrome extension
 3. Firefox extension
 4. Grunt plugin
 5. Gulp task
 6. Burp and OWASP ZAP plugin
-7. [On-line tool](http://retire.insecurity.today/) you can simply enter your web applications URL and the resource will be analysed.
+7. [On-line tool](http://retire.insecurity.today/) you can simply enter your web applications URL and the resource will be analysed

 ##### requireSafe